orgrim/pg_back/README.md

 The other command line options let you tweak what is dumped, purged, and how it is done.
 These options can be put in a configuration file.
 The command line options override configuration options.

+### Output

+If the default output directory `/var/backups/postgresql` does not exist or has improper ownership for your user, use `-b` to give the path where to store the files.
+The path may contain the `{dbname}` keyword, that would be replaced by the name of the database being dumped, this permits to dump each database in its own directory.

+By default the files are created with script file permissions, 0600, it can be changed with the `--backup-file-mode` option.
+Permissions on directories are deduced from the file mode to add the `x` bit if necessary.

+A run of pg_back creates multiple files, with the date and time of their creation in their filename.
+While this help finding at what time the data would be restored, all timestamps in filename are potentially different.
+The `--uniform-timestamp` changes this behavious to use the same date and time for all files output by a run, it is the time of the first dump of the run.

 ### Per-database configuration